ehmahdee/Employee-Information-CMS/README.md

   ## Description

-  This is a helpful command line app that simplifies and expedites README writing.
+  This is a helpful command line app that allows a user to add, view, and delete records for a local business.

   ## Table of Contents
   * [Installation](#installation)